 Why Carry a Pocket Knife?

-Pocket knives are, by definition, a general purpose tool.
+Pocket knives are a general purpose tool.
+It's one tool that even the least "handy" person could use daily.
 The category is united by the suitability of the tool for carrying in a pants pocket.
 You may choose to carry it elsewhere, but the knife is sized and designed to be folded and carried in your pants pocket for easy access.
 A knife needs to be portable and accessible this way for a variety of tasks.
-Specialized knives for hunting, fishing, box-cutting, kitchen use, drywall, etc., do not necessarily need to be carried in a pocket.
+Specialized models for hunting, fishing, box-cutting, kitchen use, drywall, etc., do not necessarily need to be carried in a pocket.
 Therefore, their design limitations are different.

 In choosing to purchase and carry a pocket knife, you must be cognizant of your local laws and regulations.
 Knives are regulated on state and local levels in the United States.
 Laws vary, but in the most strict areas, public carry (and sometimes even private possession) of some of the knives we have reviewed is illegal.
 You must do your homework to be sure you comply.
 The American Knife & Tool Institute provides state-specific knife laws on their website.
 This is a good starting point, but be sure to also consult local laws as well.